darthsoup/laravel-whmcs/README.md

 [![License](https://poser.pugx.org/darthsoup/laravel-whmcs/license)](https://packagist.org/packages/darthsoup/laravel-whmcs)

 An interface for interaction with the WHMCS API in Laravel.
+This Package is heavily inspired by [Laravel GitLab](https://github.com/GrahamCampbell/Laravel-GitLab) created by [Graham Campbell](https://github.com/GrahamCampbell/).

 > **Notice:**
 >
-> The working legacy branch can be found [here](https://github.com/darthsoup/laravel-whmcs/tree/legacy)
+> The legacy version 0.3 can be found [here](https://github.com/darthsoup/laravel-whmcs/tree/legacy)

 ## Installation

+Laravel WHMCS requires PHP ^7.4 | ^8.0 with at least Laravel version 6.

 Install the package through [Composer](http://getcomposer.org/).
 Run the Composer require command from the Terminal: